tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 method.
 Saving the address book content to a file acquires the address book lock, also employed by all other public methods.

-## Implementation details

-`AddrBook` is an interface, extending `service.Service`, declared in the `p2p/pex` package:

-> // AddrBook is an address book used for tracking peers so we can gossip about them to others and select peers to dial.

-Type `addrBook` is the (only) implementation of the `AddrBook` interface.

-The address book stores peer addresses and information using `knownAddress` instances.